The values of Professor Liu

 Mr. Liu also vowed to "follow the instructions of the U.S. Supreme Court on matters of constitutional interpretation" rather than allow any particular judicial philosophy to guide his decision making.
 Mr. Liu is unlikely to shunt aside completely the ideas and approaches he has spent years developing.
 But the real problem, of course, is not that he adheres to a particular judicial philosophy, but that he - like so many others before him - feels the need to pretend not to have one.
 Senators of both parties share the blame for this infuriating shadowboxing by refusing to respect the president's prerogatives to choose nominees who share his values.

 Most important, Mr. Liu has sterling credentials that earned him the highest rating from the American Bar Association.
 And there have been no allegations of impropriety to disqualify him from serving.

-The brilliant professor, who just turned 40 in October, testified that he would not allow his academic musings to interfere with the duties of a lower-court judge to follow precedent.
+The brilliant professor, who turned just 40 in October, testified that he would not allow his academic musings to interfere with the duties of a lower-court judge to follow precedent.
 He should be confirmed and given the opportunity to demonstrate that he can do that.